GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/openid-connect.md

 |  basic_lock	| [Enables lockout after a certain number of failures](../authn-guide/intro.md/#configuring-account-lockout) |
 |  basic	| [Sample script using local LDAP authentication](../ce/authn-guide/basic.md/) |

-To use any of these `acr_values`, login to your Gluu Server admin interface and navigate to Configuration > Manage Custom Scripts.
-Find the desired script, tick the `Enabled` check box, scroll to the bottom of the page and click `Update`.
+Your client can request any authentication mechanism that is enabled in your Gluu Server.
+To enable an authentication script, login to your Gluu Server admin interface, navigate to Configuration > Manage Custom Scripts, find the desired script, check the `Enabled` box, scroll to the bottom of the page and click `Update`.

 Learn more in the [authentication guide](../authn-guide/intro.md).

 ## Logout